-Our Chief Executive Officer reviews the performance of each named executive officer other than himself, and based on this review and the factors described below, makes recommendations to the compensation committee with respect to each named executive officer's total compensation package.
-The compensation committee then makes the final determination with regard to the total compensation package for our named executive officers, including our Chief Executive Officer.
+Our Chief Executive Officer reviews the performance of each named executive officer other than himself, and based on this review and the factors described below, makes recommendations to the Compensation Committee with respect to each named executive officer's total compensation package.
+The Compensation Committee then makes the final determination with regard to the total compensation package for our named executive officers, including our Chief Executive Officer.

-In 2014, our Board engaged Compensia, Inc., or Compensia, a compensation consultant, to help evaluate the total compensation packages for our named executive officers.
-As part of this engagement, Compensia analyzed compensation data relating to the following 16 publicly-traded U.S.-based software companies:
+In 2015, our Board engaged Pearl Meyer & Partners, LLC ("Pearl Meyer"), a compensation consultant, to help evaluate the total compensation packages for our named executive officers.
+As part of this engagement, Pearl Meyer analyzed compensation data of our peer group companies as approved by the Compensation Committee with input and guidance from Pearl Meyer.
+For 2016, our peer group consisted of the following 14 publicly-traded U.S.-based software companies: